eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

     type: front-end
 spec:
   template: <here we provide the template for the replication, in this case the pod yaml>
-  replicas: 3 <how many replicas of this template do we want>MYSQL_ROOT_PASSWORD
+  replicas: 3 <how many replicas of this template do we want>
     metadata:
       name: myapp-pod
       labels: